Rereading My Childhood — The Baby-Sitters Club #20: Kristy and the Walking Disaster

 Bart and a few of the Bashers show up to their next practice to scope out the competition.
 The Bashers make fun of the Krushers.
 The little jerks fat-shame Jake Kuhn, call Gabbie a baby, and call Jackie “Pig-Pen from Peanuts.”
 The absolute worst thing they do is call Matt dumb because he’s deaf.
 Kristy says she doesn’t think Bart can hear his team’s derogatory comments.

 What the hell, Bart?
 Get control of your team.
 What kind of environment are you cultivating wherein your team thinks it’s acceptable to say these toxic things?
 I don’t care if Bart couldn’t hear them, David Michael wouldn’t make fun of a kid in a wheelchair even if Kristy couldn’t hear him.

-Luckily, if Bart wasn’t there to get control, Haley was not putting up with bullshit.
+Luckily, even if Bart wasn’t there to get control, Haley is not putting up with bullshit.

 Haley charged over to the Basher who had just insulted her brother.
 She stood inside the catcher’s cage, nose-to-nose with the boy on the other side of the wire fence.

 “That ‘dummy,’” she said with clenched teeth, “is my brother, and if you call him a dummy one more time, I will personally rearrange your face.”